Minimax estimation of low-rank quantum states and their linear functionals: Introduction

 Estimation of a linear functional is treated in Section 6.
 We construct an estimate of the functional in question using the appropriate observable to give an upper bound.
 The lower bound is given by constructing a least parametric subfamily and then using LAN to obtain a lower bound in the limiting Gaussian model.
 The latter is indexed by a one-dimensional parameter and we use a Bayesian result from \cite{Hol-78} to give the lower bound.

-Some representation theoretic tools are needed for proving Theorem 3.3 and they are reviewed in Appendix A. The Bayesian result for a one dimensional parameter is discussed in Appendix B. Proofs of the main theorems are given in Appendix C while the proofs of the more technical lemmas are deferred to Appendix D.
+Some representation theoretic tools are needed for proving Theorem 3.3; they are reviewed in Appendix A. The Bayesian result for a one dimensional parameter is discussed in Appendix B. Proofs of the main theorems are given in Appendix C while the proofs of the more technical lemmas are deferred to Appendix D. The appendices are included in \cite{low_LAN_supp}.